UCL/STIR-GATE-Connection/VoxelisedXCAT/README.md

 =======
 * `CheckGeometry.sh`: shell script to run `CheckGeometry.mac` - visualising the scanner.
 Handles some of the positional and translational arguments in SubMacros files.
 * `ExampleSTIR-GATE.sh`: example script to demonstrate how to use this STIR-GATE-Connection project.
 Generates data using STIR, converts it into a GATE compatible format, before running the GATE simulation.
-* `job_CS_example.sh`: example UCL CS cluster job script to run two parallel jobs.
-* `job_Myriad_example.sh.sh`: example UCL Myriad cluster job script to run two parallel jobs.
+* `job_CS_example.sh` and `job_Myriad_example.sh.sh`: example UCL CS/Myriad cluster job script to run two parallel GATE simulations in an array job and unlist each root file into seperate sinograms.
+These two platforms differ in job submission flag keys.
 * `SetupSimulation.sh`: Copies all relevent scanner files, if two `*.par` files are given, will atempt to `generate_STIR_GATE_images.sh`, and finally runs a GATE simulation to `SetupDmap.mac`.